 We’ve discussed already how content marketing can take a lot of different forms: buying or gift guides, news round ups, FAQs, articles, lists, infographics, videos, etc. The form or forms you choose will depend on a number of things unique to your situation: time, resources, product or service offering, budget, skill set.

 I’ve kept these ideas pretty broad and pretty basic to make the budget and skill set threshold as low as possible but don’t assume that being less costly or less complicated means these are less viable or useful.
-Digital really leveled the marketing playing field when it comes to cost and the tools available for creating and managing it require less technical skills than ever.
+Digital really levelled the marketing playing field when it comes to cost and the tools available for creating and managing it require less technical skills than ever.
 Can you spend a lot of money on marketing get stuck in to the back end of building a website by hand?
 Sure, knock yourself out.
 The difference now is – you don’t have to.

 So, now you know what content marketing is and what types of things fall under that umbrella – what happens next?